 Education, Training, & Certification

-Veterinarians need to earn a doctor of veterinary medicine (D.V.M.) degree from an accredited college of veterinary medicine to practice.
-They must also have a state-issued license to practice.
+Veterinarians need to earn a Doctor of Veterinary Medicine (D.V.M.) degree from an accredited college of veterinary medicine to practice.
+They must also have a state-issued license.

-- Education: Admission to a college of veterinary medicine requires a background in biology and zoology, and students typically have degrees in one of these areas before being admitted.
+- Education: Education includes the admission to a college of veterinary medicine which requires a background in biology and zoology.
+Students typically have degrees in one of these areas before being admitted.
 Different programs also may have specific prerequisites that must be met before admission

-- Certifications: Every state and the District of Columbia requires candidates for licensure to pass the North American Veterinary Licensing Exam (NAVLE) administered by the International Council for Veterinary Assessment.
-Many states also give their own exams.
+- Licenses: Every state and the District of Columbia require candidates for licensure to pass the national North American Veterinary Licensing Exam (NAVLE) administered by the International Council for Veterinary Assessment.
+Many states also administer their own exams.

 Veterinarian Skills & Competencies